The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 Two optional study routes are offered: (i) Concentration in Applied Physics, and (ii) Concentration in Energy Management and Technology.
 The Applied Physics Concentration provides mathematical and theoretical skills that are essential for further study or technology applications.
 Students who opt for this concentration will be ready to go on to graduate schools in the relevant disciplines or engage in careers in technology or industry.
 The Concentration in Energy Management and Technology caters for the more career-oriented students.
 Special courses in this concentration are aligned with the globally recognized Certified Energy Manager (CEM)* programme under the Association of Energy Engineers (AEE).

 This programme is unique in Hong Kong as we are the only tertiary institution which specializes in the study of green energy in the context of physics.
-Furthermore, our graduates can take the CEM exam offered by the AEE Hong Kong Chapter and become eligible for the CEM credential after some years of relevant working experience.
+Furthermore, our graduates can take the CEM exam offered by the AEE Hong Kong Chapter and become eligible for the CEM credential after passing the exam with some years of relevant working experience.

 Student Learning Experiences